Deforesting forest land

 Deforestation has a specific definition in the Emissions Trading Scheme (ETS).
 Land is considered deforested when forest is cleared and:

-- the land is no longer used for forestry, or
+- the land has been converted and is no longer used for forestry, or

 - replanted or regenerated forest species don't meet certain criteria within set timeframes.